 Code of Student Conduct

-The University’s Code of Student Conduct (“The Code”) is the University's policy regarding non-academic discipline of students and student organizations.
-Academic dishonesty is not covered by this Code but rather falls within the authority of the individual academic units of the University.
+The University’s Code of Student Conduct (“The Code”) is the University's policy regarding non-academic misconduct of students and student organizations.
+Academic dishonesty is not covered by this Code but is defined in the Code of Student Rights and Responsibilities and falls within the authority of the individual academic units of the University.
 Students have the responsibility to follow all regulations outlined in this policy.

-The Code can be found at at the Dean of Students website or by contacting the Dean of Students Office in SAC W301 or by phone at (502) 852-5787.
+The Code can be found at the Dean of Students website.
+Contact the Dean of Students Office in SAC W301 by email or by phone at (502) 852-5787.